Collaboration Equilibrium in Federated Learning: Experiments

 \subsection{Benchmark Experiments}

+We compare our method with previous personalized federated learning (PFL) methods on CIFAR-10~\citep{krizhevsky2009learning}\footnote{The results of baselines are from ~\citep{shamsian2021personalized}}.
+CIFAR10 is a public dataset~\citep{lecun1998gradient} which contains 50000 images for training and 10000 images for testing.
+In our experiments, we follow the setting in ~\citep{mcmahan2016federated}.
+We split the data into 10 clients and simulate a non-i.i.d environment by randomly assigning two classes to each client among ten total classes.
+The training data of each client will be divided into a training set (83\%) and a validation set(17\%).
+We construct the hypernetwork using 3-layer hidden MLP for generating the parameters of the target network and the target network is constructed following the work~\citep{shamsian2021personalized}.
+All baselines share the same target network structure for each client.

-We compare our method with previous personalized federated learning (PFL) methods on CIFAR-10~\cite{krizhevsky2009learning}\footnote{The results of baselines are from ~\cite{shamsian2021personalized}}.
-Following the setting in~\cite{mcmahan2016federated}, we simulate non-i.i.d environment by randomly assigning two classes to each client among ten total classes.
-Baselines we evaluate are as follows: (1) Local training on each client; (2) FedAvg~\cite{mcmahan2016federated}; (3) Per-FedAvg~\cite{fallah2020personalized}, a meta-learning based PFL algorithm.
-(4) pFedMe~\cite{t2020personalized}, a PFL approach which adds a Moreau-envelopes loss term; (5) LG-FedAvg~\cite{liang2020think} PFL method with local feature extractor and global output layers; (6) FedPer~\cite{arivazhagan2019federated}, a PFL approach that learns personal classifier on top of a shared feature extractor; (7) pFedHN~\cite{shamsian2021personalized}, a PFL approach that generates models by training a hyper-network.
+Baselines we evaluate are as follows: (1) Local training on each client; (2) FedAvg~\citep{mcmahan2016federated}; (3) Per-FedAvg~\citep{fallah2020personalized}, a meta-learning based PFL algorithm.
+(4) pFedMe~\citep{t2020personalized}, a PFL approach which adds a Moreau-envelopes loss term; (5) LG-FedAvg~\citep{liang2020think} PFL method with local feature extractor and global output layers; (6) FedPer~\citep{arivazhagan2019federated}, a PFL approach that learns personal classifier on top of a shared feature extractor; (7) pFedHN~\citep{shamsian2021personalized}, a PFL approach that generates models by training a hyper-network.
 In all experiments, our target network shares the same architecture as the baseline models.
-For each client, we split 87\% of the training data for learning a Pareto Front by collaborating with the others and the remaining 13\% of the training data for optimizing the direction vector $d$ to reach an optimal model as shown in Figure~\ref{fig:spo} (c).
-More implementation details are in Appendix.
+For each client, we split 87\% of the training data for learning a Pareto Front by collaborating with the others and the remaining 13\% of the training data for optimizing the vector $\bm{d}$ to reach an optimal model as shown in Figure~\ref{fig:spo} (c).